 Jeff Bryant has been the Executive Director since January 2017.
 Jeff’s upbringing in Hawthorne, Nev. fostered a deep-rooted passion for the Walker Basin.
 Prior to his role at WBC, Jeff worked with the Great Basin Institute and lead conservation crews throughout the Great Basin, Mojave Desert, and the central Pacific coast of Mexico.
 After his time with the Great Basin Institute, Jeff worked to develop several nonprofits including Urban Roots, the Polygrarian Institute, and Truckee Meadows Parks Foundation.
-Working at the WBC combines Jeff’s nonprofit experience, knowledge of conservation and sustainable agriculture, and passion for the Walker Basin.
+Jeff brings with him nonprofit experience, knowledge of conservation and sustainable agriculture, and passion for the Walker Basin.

-Caroline Ackerman started her position as the Communications and Outreach Intern in May 2017.
-Caroline is currently a senior at the University of Nevada, Reno, where she studies strategic communications in the Reynolds School of Journalism.
-Caroline’s interest in non-profit communications and lifelong respect for the Nevadan desert drew her to WBC’s work.
+Caroline Ackerman started her position in Communications and Outreach in May 2017.
+Caroline graduated from the University of Nevada, Reno in 2018 with a B.A. in journalism.
+Caroline’s interest in non-profit communications and lifelong admiration for the Nevadan desert drew her to WBC’s work.

-Silas has been a Conservation Program Manager for WBC since July 2017.
+Silas has been the Water Manager for WBC since July 2017.
 Silas received a B.S. in bioenvironmental sciences, a second B.S. in environmental studies, and an M.S. in water management and hydrological studies from Texas A&M University.
 Silas joined WBC because of the unique opportunity to work in the water conservation field to protect natural resources.

-Amy Gladding has been the Operations Administrator since March 2017.
-After spending over 20 years in the Denver area, Amy just returned to her Reno roots a few years ago.
+Amy Gladding has been with WBC since March 2017.
+After spending over 20 years in the Denver area, Amy returned to her Reno roots a few years ago.
 In 2005, Amy earned a Master’s degree in Communications from the University of Colorado in Colorado Springs.
 Since then, she has been working for various non-profits focused on health care and environmental conservation.
 Amy came to WBC because she felt close to the mission of conserving and restoring the native Nevada environment and the historic Walker Lake.

 Carlie Henneman has been the Staff Accountant with WBC since February 2017.
 Carlie has worked in conservation for years as an ecologist and conservation scientist.
 She obtained an undergraduate degree in Biology from Whitman College in Washington State, and an M.S. in Wildlife Conservation from University of Minnesota.
 Carlie has had numerous positions throughout the country related to wildlife, conservation and the outdoors, including studying forest birds in Hawaii, an AmeriCorps position in Portland, Oregon and environmental education in Alaska.
 She is now enjoying a new role in the area of finance while maintaining her commitment to conservation.